Who can use PendoPay?

 Am I charged more if a payment goes NSF?

 We know that from time to time, for a variety of reasons, tenants don’t always have the funds available in their account when you as the landlord are trying to process a payment.
 That can cause a lot of frustration from both parties perspective, as well as increase the fees and overall number of transactions we at Pendo have to process in order to remedy a failed payment.
-Failed payments due to NSF* incur an additional fee of $5.00, charged to the landlord when we receive NSF notification from the tenant’s bank.
-This fee is only meant to cover the additional charges we experience when having to process refunds or clawback transactions as a result of a NSF payment.
+Incomplete payments incur an additional fee of $20.00, charged to the landlord when we receive an incomplete payment notification from the tenant’s bank.
+This fee is only meant to cover the additional charges we experience when having to process refunds or clawback transactions as a result of an incomplete payment.
 Please note that this is separate from any fees your bank, or the tenant’s bank may charge.

-* NSF may be caused by, but not limited to the following reasons: Non-sufficient funds, no agreement existed-business/person, account frozen, invalid route or institution number.
+* Incomplete payments may be caused by, but not limited to the following reasons: Non-sufficient funds, no agreement existed-business/person, stopped payments, account frozen, invalid route or institution number.

 Once the payment status is ‘Processing’ you will not be able to reverse the payment within PendoPay.
 You can only delete a payment and make any necessary changes if the payment status is ‘Pending’.